Hybrid Annual Meeting 2021

-Due to the positive feedback from the participants, we have decided, in consultation with the speakers, to continue to make the previously recorded video contributions available online.
+Due to the positive feedback from the participants, we decided in consultation with the speakers to make the recorded video contributions publicly available.

 The last annual meeting took place on 27 September 2019 at the International House of the FU Berlin in Berlin-Dahlem.
 The focus was on the exchange among the network members.
 The aim was to discuss the goals for the coming years on the basis of a stocktaking.